Okay, I’m breaking it into THREE parts. I’m having fun here, but ran out of time. We’ll finish up tomorrow, I promise!

 Dennis, pressed against Sophie’s back, said, “Because that camera there,” he gestured with his chin “is a thermal camera.
 If we stand here it’ll pick us up.
 Pressed up against them, we just look like part of them.”

-“And why is Mom back there with Todd?”
+“And why aren’t we with Mom back there behind Todd?”

 “Because we’re going to make sure Gavin there doesn’t try something with the planchette.”